Apolarity, Hessian and Macaulay polynomials: Preliminaries

 By the natural differentiation action of $T$ on $S$ we can view $S$ as a $T$-module.
-Since char$(k)=0$, this action is equivalent to the \emph{contraction action} by \cite[Def.\ 1.1]{IK}.
 Analogously we can think of $S$ as the algebra of partial derivatives on $T$, hence we can also view $T$ as an $S$-module.
-These two actions define a perfect pairing between homogeneous forms of degree $j$ (see \cite[sect.
-2.2]{DZ}):
+These two actions define a perfect pairing between homogeneous forms of degree $j$ (cf.\ \cite[Prop.\ 2.3]{G} or \cite{IK}):

-Given $f \in S$ and $g \in T$ we will say that $g$ is \emph{apolar} to $f$ if $g \cdot f = 0$.
+Given $g \in S$ and $f \in T$ we will say that $f$ is \emph{apolar} to $g$ if $f \cdot g = 0$.

-\begin{remark} If $f,g$ are homogeneous of the same degree then $f \cdot g= g \cdot f$. \end{remark}
+\begin{remark} If $f,g$ are homogeneous of the same degree then $g \cdot f= f \cdot g$. \end{remark}